-It is unlawful to discriminate directly or indirectly in recruitment or employment because of a 'protected characteristic'.
-The Equality Act defines the protected characteristics as being age, disability, sex, gender reassignment, marriage and civil partnership; pregnancy, maternity, race (which includes colour, nationality, and ethnic or national origins), sexual orientation, religion or belief.
+It is unlawful to discriminate directly or indirectly in recruitment, development, and promotion because of a 'protected characteristic'.
+The Equality Act 2010 (the Equality Act) defines the protected characteristics as being age, disability, sex, gender reassignment, marriage and civil partnership; pregnancy, maternity, race (which includes colour, nationality, and ethnic or national origins), sexual orientation, religion or belief.